blog

 Database sharding is like spreading out your data over many computers.
 You do this when one computer isn’t enough to handle all the work.

-Now, let's chat about how we organize our data.
-Think of it like organizing your closet: you can separate different types of clothes into different drawers, just like how in microservice setups, each part of your app might have its own "drawer" or database.
+There’s also the question of how you lay the data out.
+Think of it like a closet: you put different types of clothes in different drawers.
+In a microservice setup, each part of the app might get its own drawer, or database.

 Another way to do it is by spreading out the rows of a table across multiple database “drawers.”
 This introduces concepts like sharding keys, which we’ll talk about later.